IgniteUI/igniteui-docfx/en/components/select.md

 - You can set all settings inside of the [*ngOnInit*](https://angular.io/api/core/OnInit) hook and this will automatically affect your template upon the component's generation.

-*Note that you can also pass in a customized [OverlaySettings](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/interfaces/overlaysettings.html) object to the `igx-select`'s open function*.
+> Note that you can also pass in a customized [OverlaySettings](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/interfaces/overlaysettings.html) object to the `igx-select`'s open function.

 With your tempalte looking like this:
 ```html